I invite anyone finding an error or misrepresentation on my webpage to contact me directly.

 STRmix is a software for the interpretation of complex DNA profiles.
-The three developers are Dr Duncan Taylor (Forensic Science South Australia), Dr Jo-Anne Bright and myself from ESR in New Zealand.
+The three initial developers were Dr Duncan Taylor (Forensic Science South Australia), Dr Jo-Anne Bright, and myself from ESR in New Zealand.
 We do not receive any benefit direct or indirect from sales of STRmix.
 We are all civil servants on the pay of our respective states.

-The proceeds fro STRmix are shared between our US based partners, our development partners, and ESR.
-No profits are paid to any persons in new Zealand or Australia.
+The proceeds from STRmix are shared between our US based partners, our development partners, and ESR.
+No profits are paid to any persons in New Zealand or Australia.

 A brief history of STRmix